facebook/watchman/docs/contributing.markdown

     $ make integration

-If you'd like to contribute a patch to watchman, we'll ask you to make sure that `arc unit` still passes successfully and we'd ideally like you to augment the test suite to cover the functionality that you're adding or changing.
+If you'd like to contribute a patch to watchman, we'll ask you to make sure that `make integration` still passes successfully and we'd ideally like you to augment the test suite to cover the functionality that you're adding or changing.

 Once you've installed `arc`, you can ask it to submit a diff for code review: